ckaestne/seai/lectures/16_fairness_i/fairness_i.md

 ----
 ## Testing Anti-Classification

-How do we test that an ML model achieves anti-classification?
+How do we test that a classifier achieves anti-classification?

 ----
 ## Testing Anti-Classification